 Wrap your trees and plants in burlap to protect them from frost and prolonged snow exposure.
 Frost freezes delicate cell structures and is a known killer of fragile plants.
 Having a barrier between the surface of your plants and frost can be the difference between melted, long-dead landscaping and thriving, happy plants when the snow finally melts.

 You should do the same for your trees, from the base of the trunk to the top.
 Burlap is an ideal choice because it allows plants to breathe and prevents too much heat from being trapped inside the cover, and protects them from harsh winter sunlight too.

 Rinse Your Soil to Remove Rock Salt

-Giving your plants a bath in the dead of winter might sound silly but it’s an effective way to leach salt from the top layer of your soil.
-Assuming you have proper drainage, simply water the soil beneath your trees for about an hour a week in early Spring.
-This will wash out any salt or excess fertilizer and prepare the soil for the warmer temperatures.
+Giving your plants a bath is an effective way to leech salt from topsoil.
+Assuming you have adequate drainage, you can simply water the soil beneath your trees for about an hour a week in early Spring.
+This washes out excess salt and fertilizer and prepares the soil for warmer temperatures.